The details to poise your writing for success

 2. Remove cross-references to parts of the original work that are not relevant.

 3. Correct obvious typos and grammatical errors that are not necessary to preserve.
 If they need to be preserved, you may use [sic] if needed.
-But for many errors, leave them alone but mention it in the surrounding text, a note, or the book’s preface.
+But if there are many errors, leave them alone but mention it in the surrounding text, a note, or the book’s preface.
 See About [sic] section above.

 Altering Titles of Works